faisal7806/frappe-server-side/Test-Cases.md

-This tutorial is meant for understanding and standardize writing test cases
+This tutorial is meant to understand and standardize writing test cases for a given requirements
+---
 ## OBJECTIVES
-1. To automate the testing procedure
 1. To identify areas of testing
 1. To standardize way of identifying and writing the test cases
 1. To simplify the writing test cases
+---
 ### MEANS TO ACHIEVE
-1. Automated Testing
-  1. Develop a framework that fetches all the tests,runs and presents results
-  1. Framework which ensures clearing of all tests before the code reaches the customers
 1. Identify Areas of testing
   1. Functionality Testing
   1. Boundary conditions testing